-Why Is the Hip-EEZ Different from Traditional Bed Sore Treatments?
+How Does the Hip-EEZ Compare to Traditional Bed Sore Treatment?

 In the past, decubitus ulcers were treated surgically.
 The veterinary surgeon would create a surgical "sock", which would be attached to the dog by suturing the padding in place.
 Sewing the sock around the open wound to add a protective layer between the wound and contact with irritating surfaces, relieving the pressure on the sore.

 Renee Mills, VT, CCRP knew there had to be a better, non-surgical way to treat pressure sores in dogs.
 And when she couldn't find one, she created it.
 Designing the Hip-EEZ, a hip support system to treat multiple hind quarter conditions.